 After several years working as an assistant coach, Bryant was in line to be head coach at the University of Arkansas before the attack on Pearl Harbor began America's involvement in World War II.
-The Moro Bottom, Arkansas native left football to serve his country as a member of the U.S. Navy, where he delivered one of the most heroic, American stories you'll ever hear.
+The Moro Bottom, Arkansas, native left football to serve his country as a member of the U.S. Navy, where he delivered one of the most heroic, American stories you'll ever hear.

 During World War II, the USS Uruguay ferried army troops to North Africa, Australia and Japan.
-In 1943, the Uruguay collided with an oil replenishment ship — the USS Salamonie — off the coast of Bermuda.
+In 1943, the Uruguay collided with an oil replenishment ship -- the USS Salamonie -- off the coast of Bermuda.
 When the Uruguay's Captain ordered to abandon ship, Lieutenant Paul "Bear" Bryant decided to directly disobey his commanding officer and rushed to empty the forward fuel tanks, shifting the ship's ballast and kept it from sinking.
 Hundreds of people died in the water that day, while those who listened to Bryant survived.

-Allen Barra, who wrote The Last Coach, gave this account of Bryant's near death story:
+Allen Barra, who wrote "The Last Coach," gave this account of Bryant's near-death story:

 "Bryant, in the middle of a poker game, grabbed his canteen and gun... and ran topside.
 There he found hundreds of terrified soldiers, 'praying, and I was leading 'em.'
 There was an order to abandon ship; Bryant thought it was premature and disobeyed, urging others to do the same.
 The ones who listened to him lived.
 Two hundred other soldiers and sailors died in the water."

--- From "The Last Coach, by Allen Barra
+-- From "The Last Coach" by Allen Barra

 Paul Bryant was awarded the Navy medal for his heroics.
 That leadership and courage led him to coach the Georgia and North Carolina Pre-Flight military football teams during the war, and his coaching aptitude only grew when he came home.